Do you have a question about JRI services?

 The YouthHarbors program works because it operates with a dynamic, can-do attitude and meets youth where they are, using a wrap-around service delivery model to meet each youth's individual needs.

-YouthHarbors could not exist without our valuable partnerships with the following high schools:
+YouthHarbors could not exist without our valuable partnerships with the high schools in the following cities and towns:

 YouthHarbors begins with the identification of a high school student who is homeless or at risk of becoming homeless.
 Students are deemed eligible for the program based solely on the criteria of being unaccompanied and homeless.